 ** Three on-campus residencies.
 See program diagram below.

 The M.S. program in Information and Knowledge Strategy is framed by three residencies in New York City.

-The residencies offer the opportunity to get to know fellow students, receive individual coaching from faculty, and network with leaders in the field.
+The residencies offer the opportunity to get to know fellow students, receive coaching from faculty, and network with leaders in the field.
 Each of the three residencies is anchored by core course requirements.
-Activities during the three five day residencies connect directly to the other program components.
+Activities during the three four-day residencies connect directly to the other program components.
 Therefore, full participation is critical for degree completion.

 Between each residency students complete classes online through a highly interactive innovative distance learning platform.
 Students and faculty communicate through a unique social networking function in ways that extend and enhance the impact of traditional learning experiences.

 Candidates for the master’s degree are expected to complete the degree requirements within 16 months (four consecutive terms, including summer) with an overall grade point average of 3.0 (B) or better.
 The 36-point program consists of eight core requirements (three points each), two electives (three points each), and a capstone project (six points).

 This accelerated program demands a considerable amount of time and energy, including three residency requirements.
 Each of the residencies is anchored by a core course, a portion of which is completed during the residency and the rest of which is completed online.
 In addition to class work, each residency features special lectures, seminars, professional workshops, career advisement and coaching sessions, networking events, and more.